sandy-marrero/simonsays/README.md

 # Pre-work - _Musical Press_

-**Musical Press** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+**Musical Press** is a Light & Sound Memory game to apply for CodePath's SITE & FTL Program.

 Submitted by: **Sandy Marrero Hernandez**